Who doesn’t like shopping at Target?

 With a great range of clothing, electronics, groceries, home furnishings, and other products, it’s one of my favorite stores.

-But did you know there are lots of ways you can save money, some of which you might not have heard of?
+But did you know there are lots of ways you can save money.

 Here is the ultimate list of Target money-saving hacks and tricks that will save you more money at Target that you ever thought possible.

-1. Get 2% Cashback by Shopping at Swagbucks
+1. Get 2% cashback by shopping via Swagbucks

 This may not be considered directly saving at Target, but who doesn’t like getting free money?